 Government maintains existing social distancing measures

-The epidemic situation in Hong Kong has become volatile recently.
-The number of daily new cases hovered around some 7 000 to over 8 000, amounting to 54 266 cases in total for the past week (November 17 to 23) and representing a 28.5 per cent increase as compared to that in the week before (42 215 cases from November 10 to 16).
-The number of hospitalised patients with COVID-19 also grew from 2 054 on November 10 to 2 576 on November 23, signifying a 25.4 per cent jump.
-Furthermore, the viral load detected from sewage surveillance in various districts has showed an upward trend which warrants attention.
+The epidemic situation in Hong Kong has shown signs of rebound recently.
+The number of daily new cases hovered around 9 000 to over 11 000, amounting to 71 172 cases in total over the past week (December 1 to 7) and representing a 20.3 per cent increase as compared to the 59 154 cases in the week before (from November 24 to 30).
+The number of hospitalised patients with COVID-19 has also further risen, though the proportion of those in critical or serious conditions has been largely stable and did not significantly increase with the changes in the epidemic situation.

-The Government will continue to closely monitor the epidemic development, particularly on any possible change in the local epidemic situation in winter, and review in every 14-day cycle ahead if the social distancing measures should be adjusted as appropriate with a view to protecting public health.
+Given the potential changes in the epidemic situation in the winter months, the Government will continue to closely monitor the epidemic development and review in every 14-day cycle ahead if the social distancing measures can be adjusted as appropriate, with a view to maintaining the operation of the public healthcare system while Hong Kong progresses along its path to normalcy.

-Details on restrictions under the Prevention and Control of Disease (Requirements and Directions) (Business and Premises) Regulation (Cap.
-599F) to be in force during the period from December 1 to 14 are set out in Annex.
+Details on the restrictions under the Prevention and Control of Disease (Requirements and Directions) (Business and Premises) Regulation (Cap.
+599F) to be in force during the period from December 15 to 28 are set out in Annex.
 Specific measures include:

 (I) Catering business